soniajoseph/ViT-Prisma/docs/experiments/dSprites_results.md

 - Scheduler Step Size: 200
 - Scheduler Gamma: 0.8

 For each attention layer setting, we analyzed two variants: an attention-only model and a model combining attention with the MLP module.
 We didn't apply any dropout or layer normalization for this experiment to make it simple to understand.
-The goal was to evaluate performance across different attention layer configurations in a clear and concise manner.

 ## Table of Results
 Below table descirbe the accuracy of Mice ViTs with different configuration.